sjones6/nestjs-mvc-boilerplate/README.md

 # nest-mvc-boilerplate

-There's more to a full-stack Nestjs application that just a templating engine.
+There is more to a full-stack Nestjs application that just a templating engine.

 > :warning: **WIP**: this boilerplate is still in progress.
 See the [TODO](#todo) for what's left.